How long will I stay in the hospital?

 When can I take a shower or bath at home?

-Dr. Fischer will inform you when you are able to safely shower.
-Showering (not submerging the wound) is typically allowed when your wound is clean and dry and does not have any drainage.
+Showering (not submerging the wound) is typically allowed immediately after surgery with the water resistant dressing in place.
 When you return home, you may need special equipment, like a bath mat, hand-held showerhead or shower seat to help you shower comfortably and safely.
-Taking a bath (submerging the wound) is only allowed after the wound has completely healed over and all scabs have disappeared.
+Taking a bath (submerging the wound) is only allowed after the wound has completely healed over.

 When will I be able to drive again?